Condominium Management

 Public Registry

-The CMRAO maintains an online public registry of condominium managers and condominium management providers who are licensed to provide condominium management services in the province.
-The registry holds detailed information about licensees, including conditions, suspensions, revocations, and disciplinary actions.
+The CMRAO maintains an online public registry of condominium managers and provider businesses who are licensed to provide condominium management services in Ontario.
+Search the registry by licensee name or licence number.